obi-ontology/obi-ontology.org/docs/data-properties.md

 <img src="/assets/images/docs/data_lee_has_specified_value.png">

 OBI uses data properties in a limited way, via `has representation`, [`has specified value`](http://purl.obolibrary.org/obo/OBI_0002135), and [`has specified numeric value`](http://purl.obolibrary.org/obo/OBI_0001937), and relies on the subject of the relation to provide `aboutness` semantics.
 This approach reduces the amount of language needed to describe entities, at the cost of a bit more structure. *Most importantly it enables entities to be the focus of semantic elaboration (axioms) rather than being surrounded by opaque relations.* The `aboutness` details have the extra benefit of facilitating appropriate data exchange between ontology-driven systems.
-By specifying that a string field is about a first name or a last name, maiden name, full name, SIN number, postal code, etc. this then provides the core 'aboutness' information that guides the merging and federated querying of triple store graphs.
+By specifying that a string field is about a first name or a last name, maiden name, full name, SIN number, postal code, etc. this 'aboutness' information can guide the merging and federated querying of triple store graphs.

 ## Missing values